 Welcome to 16mm 2020

-The festival’s 3-day programme explores what most of us have been missing the most this year: relationships.
+The festival’s 3-day programme explored what most of us have been missing the most in 2020: relationships.
 Relationships with ourselves, with others, with physical spaces, and with the medium of celluloid.
 We follow protagonists in both fiction and documentary as they discover their own identity, struggle with issues of migration, experience role play, fall in love, fall out of love, learn about the land they live on, the culture they’ve left behind, the time gone by and moments in memory.

 The selection, as well as the conversations, have never been so international — we have films in Spanish, Arabic, German, Dutch, and of course English, from Europe, Iceland, the UK, North America, China, and India (all with English subtitles).

 [Please note: all timings are shown in IST – Indian Standard Time]

 The opening night of the festival will see a screening of two films, setting the tone for the rest of the festival, along with a brief introduction to the 16mm Film Festival 2020 by Harkat Studios.